ExCALIBUR-NEPTUNE/NESO/README.md

 its subdirectories when you called `spack env activate...`.
 The NESO build will be done in a directory called something like `spack-build-6gyyv2t` (the hash at the end will differ).
-Binaries, however, are placed in the `bin` directory at the top level of the repository.
-They are not currently installed.
-This is a bug and will likely change in future.

 The NESO tests can be built via `spack install --test root`.